gman999/doc/openbsd/soekris-4801-openbsd.md

 Install the CF card into the Soekris, plug in an ethernet cable to the first port on the right (sis0) and plug in the serial console cable.

 Depending on the CF card model, there might be various errors connected to mounting wd(4), which refers to the CF card, due to DMA mode errors.
-The system may or may not still boot, but there will be a delay as the kernel adjusts.
+The system may or may not still boot, but there will at least be a delay as the kernel adjusts.

 This is a known issue with legacy hardware and UDMA.
 The first step for a (one-time) successful boot is to disable UDMA and use PIO mode.